Important F-1 Regulations

 4. Students taking on-line or distance learning courses may only count one of those, 3 credit hours, toward the total required to maintain a full course of study.
 Other courses must be traditional, campus-based courses.
 Note: You are not limited to one distance learning course, but no matter how many you take, only 1 (3 credit hours) counts toward a full course of study.

-5. Make normal progress towards completing the course of study, by completing studies before the expiration of the program completion date on Form I-20.
+5. Make normal progress towards completing the course of study by completing studies before the expiration of the program completion date on Form I-20.
+Do not let your I-20 expire.

-9. Abide by the F-1 grace period rules, including remaining in the U.S. for no longer than 60 days after completing a full course of study, unless prior to completing the course of study the student has followed procedures for applying for practical training, moving education levels or school transfer.
-There is no grace period following an unauthorized withdrawal or termination of studies or status violation.
+10. Abide by the F-1 grace period rules, including remaining in the U.S. for no longer than 60 days after completing a full course of study, unless prior to completing the course of study the student has followed procedures for applying for practical training, moving education levels, or transferring to another school.
+There is no grace period following an unauthorized withdrawal or termination of studies due to a status violation.

-10. Report a change of address to the DSO in the IMSSO within 10 days of the change, so that SEVIS can be updated.
+11. Report a change of address to a DSO in the IMSSO within 10 days of the change so that SEVIS can be updated.

 An F-1 student is admitted to the United States for duration of status, defined in the regulations as the period during which the student is pursuing a full course of study at an educational institution approved by USCIS for attendance by foreign students, or engaging in authorized practical training following completion of studies, plus 60 days to prepare for departure from the United States.
 The student is considered to be maintaining status if he or she is making normal progress toward completing a full course of study.
 [8CFR 214.2(f)(5)(1)]